Harassment, bullying and sexual misconduct

 Bullying, harassment and sexual misconduct is not tolerated at Kingston University.
 Get the support you need and find out how to make a report.

-We want everyone working and studying at Kingston University to have a positive experience where they are accepted as their authentic selves and treated with respect.
+Kingston University is a diverse and vibrant learning community.
+Everyone has a shared responsibility for creating and maintaining a welcoming and inclusive environment.
+We want everyone working and studying at Kingston University to have a positive experience, where they are accepted as their authentic selves and treated with respect.

 Our commitment

-We are committed to building an inclusive and supportive environment with a culture of acceptance without exception.
+Kingston University is committed to building an inclusive and supportive environment with a culture of acceptance without exception.
 We stand against all forms of sexual violence and fully endorse the anti-racism pledge.

+We do not tolerate any form of harassment, bullying or sexual misconduct.
+All allegations will be taken extremely seriously.
 Every member of our community has the right to be treated with respect at all times.
 We expect everyone to behave respectfully and with consideration for others, both on and off campus.
-We do not tolerate any form of harassment, bullying or sexual misconduct.

 How to report harassment, bullying and sexual misconduct